 “Domestic violence is a community issue.
 It is our hope that through education and collaboration, we can create a safer and more supportive environment for survivors in our county”, said Essex County Prosecutor Theodore N. Stephens II.

 Registration starts on February 1st and ends on February 21st.
+UPDATE: Registration Extended to MARCH 10, 2025.

 Applications are available to view and download here: